arebee/MarkDownTest/samples/2/6/3/5_The Validation Handler.markdown

 # Behavior of the Validation Handler #
 The validation handler does the following:
 + It uses a custom rule set if provided, and the specification source (the rule location).
-+ It looks for validation attributes explicitly specifiedÂ on parameters, such as in the following example.
++ It looks for validation attributes explicitly specified on parameters, such as in the following example.
 ```csharp
 public void Deposit([RangeValidator(typeof(Decimal), "0.0",
                      RangeBoundaryType.Exclusive, "0.0",